raspberrypilearning/scratch-3-phrasebook/en/step_7.md

 ## More phrases

-Now we've got one phrase working, excellent!
-That's not enough for a phrasebook though, is it?
-Let's add some more phrases.
+You have one phrase translated now — excellent!
+But that's not enough for a phrasebook, so add some more phrases.

 --- task ---
-Let's duplicate our toilet sprite as most of the code will be the same for other phrases.
+It's easiest to duplicate the toilet sprite, because most of the code you need for other phrases is the same.

-Right click on the toilet sprite in the list of sprites under the stage and click duplicate.
+To duplicate the toilet sprite, right-click on it in the list of sprites below the Stage and then click on **duplicate**.
 ![How to duplicate a sprite](images/duplicateSprite.png)
 --- /task ---
 --- task ---

-"Yes" and "No" are useful words to know in other languages, let's use the red cross to represent "No".
-Change the costume of the new sprite to Button5-b by clicking on the new sprite, selecting the Costumes tab (1) and then clicking the Choose a Costume button on the bottom left (2).
-Then delete the old costume by clicking it's "x" (3).
+"Yes" and "no" are useful words to know in other languages.

+Represent "No", use the red cross costume for the duplicated sprite.
+Change the costume of the new sprite to Button5-b by clicking on the sprite, then clicking on the Costumes tab (1), and then clicking on the **Choose a Costume** button on the bottom left (2).
+Then delete the old costume by clicking its **x** (3).

-![How to change a sprite's costume](images/changeCostume.png) Change the sprite name in the sprite information panel under the stage to "no".
+![How to change a sprite's costume](images/changeCostume.png)
 --- /task ---
 --- task ---
+Change the sprite's name to 'no' in the sprite information panel below the Stage.
+--- /task ---
+--- task ---
-Finally, change "Where are the toilets?" to "No" in the no sprite's `translate`{:class="block3extensions"} code blocks.
+Finally, in the 'no' sprite's `translate`{:class="block3extensions"} code blocks, change "Where are the toilets?" to "No".
 See the changes below:

 ![No sprite](images/noSmall.png)
 ```blocks3